 In general, an air purifier can capture particles as small as 0.03 microns (also known as nanometers).
 This is about the size of smoke particles or pet dander; however, many modern purifiers are able to capture particles as small as 0.01 microns, or roughly the size of most bacteria.

-- Best air purifier deals for May 2022
+- Best standing desk deals for November 2022